-Crypt Lake is a challenging Triple Crown classic hike in Waterton Lakes National Park.
+Crypt Lake is a challenging Triple Crown classic hike in Waterton Lakes National Park, Alberta, Canada.

 This moderately difficult hike has something for everyone; hikers, scramblers, spelunkers, trapeze artists.

-The boat drops us off at Crypt Landing on the east shore of Upper Waterton Lake about a quarter of the distance down the lake, south of Waterton Village.
+The boat drops us off at Crypt Landing on the east shore of Upper Waterton Lake about a quarter of the distance down the lake, south from Waterton Village.

 The hike to Crypt Lake hike is 8.7 KM (5⅜ miles) one way with an elevation gain of 695 meters (2,300 ft) to a maximum elevation of 1,981 meters (6,500 ft).
 Values are approximate: No two references agree.
-There is elevation loss as well, so gross elevation is higher.
+There are minor elevation losses as well, so gross elevation is marginally higher.